 - Ask your advisees to think about their 5-year goals and how their Dickinson education is preparing them to meet these goals.

 The Registrar runs degree audits for students in their seventh semester of college.
-Emails will be sent to the student with copies to the Advisor and Class Dean.
+Emails will be sent to the student with copies to the Advisor and College Dean.
 As the major advisor, please take time to read these carefully and follow up immediately with the student regarding questions or concerns being raised by the Registrar.

 October is Advising month – but in some cases, the entire senior year requires careful monitoring for your advisee’s progress to graduation.

 Be especially aware of “U” grades that come through for your advisees.
 Failing or having to withdraw from a course can be critical during this year if they do not have extra courses/credits to make up for the loss.
 If your advisee is counting every credit, make sure he/she has a plan to make up the lost credit.

 Careful planning before course request period for the last semester is especially important.
 Ask each of your seniors to print off their degree evaluation from Banner and make an appointment with you to review what course requirements remain and how they plan to meet them.

 If the student has more than four credits left to complete – consider recommending he/she attend a January term course somewhere if their last semester is particularly demanding.
 (Remind them to complete the form: “Enrollment in Another Institution” to ensure the credit(s) will transfer back to Dickinson.)

 Remind your advisee that the Registrar must have a Request to Graduate form on file if they expect to graduate and participate in the May commencement exercises.